OOHQ3E/MobilProg1Beadando/README.md

 - Start another Activity using an explicit and implicit intent.
 - Pass a parameter to another Activity.
 - Parameter passing between Activities and processing the returned result in the starter Activity. (using startActivityFromResult() or Activity Result API)
+- Dynamic layout using your own Adapter (GridView or ListView or RecyclerView)
+- Specify the ArrayAdapter information by using a resource such as string-array.
+- Permission management at runtime.
+- Low-level file management (read and write) with your own files placed on internal (app-private) and external storage.
+- Data storing and readout using SharedPreferences

+Points total: 4.25